Satish980/employee-data-form/README.md

    # or
    yarn dev
    ```
    This will start the development server.
-Check the port where server is running and open in the browser.
+Check the port where server is running, open the url in the browser.

 ---